 However, there is always the possibility that the landscaping you do will physically harm people or cause property damage since you use chainsaws, insecticides, and other potentially dangerous items, which is the main reason to have insurance.

 The type of coverage you need in your business most influences the price of landscaping insurance.
 Although other variables are at play, such as where you live, the amount and type of insurance coverage you choose will influence your costs most.

 A crucial component of any landscaping business is the interaction with customers and their property.
 As such, general liability insurance is a must, and landscapers often find that this coverage accounts for most of their insurance costs.

 The lowest rate we have found for landscape company insurance is $496.
 In the marketplace, there are many price ranges.

-The range of the lowest, average, and highest costs we found for comparative coverage insurance is positioned at $496, the cheapest, $773, the average, and $1293, the most expensive.
+The range of the lowest, average, and highest costs we found for comparative coverage insurance have the cheapest positioned at $496, $773 for the average, and $1293 for the most expensive.
 For small businesses with an average turnover of $100,000, the prices for a public liability limit remain at $20 million.

 Landscape tools and equipment insurance

 Sixty-four percent of customers pay an average of $25 per month for tools and equipment insurance.
 All equipment is protected no matter where you take it, thanks to tools and equipment coverage, also known as inland marine insurance.

 This coverage adds to our general liability insurance for contractors and janitorial services.

 Why do I need insurance?